 The Lean Enterprise Architecture Framework (LEAF) is a tool- and modelling supported part of the Lean Enterprise Architecture Development (LEAD) approach (link).
-The LEAD approach consists of operating model, framework, and Service-Driven Approach (SDA) as a method.
+The LEAD approach consists of operating model, framework, and methods such as Goal-Driven Approach (GDA), Service-Driven Approach (SDA) and Layered Approach.
 The LEAD Operating Model organizes enterprise’s capabilities around a value delivery chain.
 The LEAF is the core enabler of the LEAD method.

 The Lean Enterprise Architecture Framework (LEAF)